BND Hamburger Icon

 • Surrendering responsibilities: PEOs are designed to lift some of the weight of managing a business off your shoulders.
 If you’re a small business owner who is hands-on and involved with every aspect of your company, partnering with a PEO may be an adjustment.

 • Health insurance changes: While you gain access to better health benefits, you and your small business are at the mercy of the PEO’s choices.
 Depending on what state you operate in, your insurance provider could change throughout your contract with a PEO.
-PEOs are seeking out the best deals, which in turn, affect your company and the coverage you and your employees receive.
+PEOs are seeking out the best deals, which in turn affect your company and the coverage you and your employees receive.

 • Impersonal: The hope is that the PEO you select treats your company and employees with personalized attention and service.
 While this is great in theory, many PEOs are large companies that serve thousands of small businesses.
 It’s possible that your business and workers could be lost in the shuffle at some point.
-As you look for a PEO, get a sense for the company’s commitment level and how attentive it can be in providing you with services you and your workers need.
+As you look for a PEO, get a sense of the company’s commitment level and how attentive it can be in providing you with services you and your workers need.
 Remember, you can usually cancel your services if you provide the proper notice.

 • Setup and transition: When you bring on a PEO, some of your company operations will change.
 It could take time for you and your employees to adjust to new methods and processes.

-PEO Frequently Asked Questions (FAQs)
+PEO Frequently Asked Questions

 Still not clear on what a PEO can do for you?
 Here are some answers to frequently asked questions about the processes and operations of a PEO.

-A: Yes, PEO services are geared toward smaller organizations that don’t have an internal dedicated human resources team.
-According to NAPEO, the average number of employees a small company has that use a PEO is 22 employees.
-Further, businesses in a variety of industries, including small manufacturers, medical practices, retailers, mechanics, engineering firms and plumbers, use PEOs.
+Yes.
+PEO services are geared toward smaller organizations that don’t have an internal dedicated human resources team.
+According to NAPEO, the average small company that uses a PEO has 22 employees.
+Further, businesses such as small manufacturers, medical practices, retailers, auto repair facilities, engineering firms and plumbing companies use PEOs.

-A: The biggest difference concerns the co-employment model.
+The biggest difference concerns the co-employment model.
 When you outsource HR, there is no co-employment arrangement.
 Although you are hiring a service to handle some or all of your HR needs, you are still responsible and liable for all of the outsourced company’s work.
 There are inherent advantages and disadvantages to the co-employment model.
 One thing to keep in mind is that under the co-employment model, you’re not losing control of your employees; they are just reorganized under the umbrella of the PEO company for legal purposes.

-A: Co-employment, also referred to as employee leasing, allows small businesses to maintain day-to-day control of employees.
-However, the PEO becomes the employer of record for tax purposes, and is responsible for all the HR-related tasks, such as providing benefits.
+Co-employment, also referred to as employee leasing, allows small businesses to maintain day-to-day control of employees.
+However, the PEO becomes the employer of record for tax purposes and is responsible for all the HR-related tasks, such as providing benefits.
 You are still in charge of your employees in terms of wages, hours and management.
 The PEO assumes responsibility for benefits and compliance issues.

-A: PEO services assume responsibility for complying with the laws and regulations governing the payment and reporting of federal and state taxes paid on employee wages.
+PEO services assume responsibility for complying with the laws and regulations governing the payment and reporting of federal and state taxes paid on employee wages.

-A: No. You are operating as a partner with your PEO provider; you are still in charge of your business and how it is run.
+No. You are operating as a partner with your PEO provider; you are still in charge of your business and how it is run.
 Your employees are still yours to direct.
 The PEO is responsible for your employees from a benefits standpoint.

+ESAC, the Employer Services Assurance Corporation, is an independent nonprofit and the official accrediting agency of the PEO industry.
+Its board of directors includes PEO industry attorneys, CPAs and independent directors who, collectively, have more than 100 years of combined PEO industry regulatory experience.
 The accreditation process verifies a PEO’s ongoing financial solvency and compliance with government regulations and industry standards.
 Accreditation demonstrates a PEO’s financial stability, ethical business conduct, and adherence to operational standards and regulations.
 You can see which PEOs have earned accreditation on ESAC’s website.
-The IRS also certifies and accredits PEOs that are in good financial standing, and comply with all federal and state tax requirements.
+The IRS also certifies and accredits PEOs that are in good financial standing and comply with all federal and state tax requirements.

-A: Most PEOs have multiple plans that their business customers can offer their employees, including preferred provider organization and high-deductible options.
+Most PEOs have multiple plans that their business customers can offer their employees, including preferred provider organization and high-deductible options.
 However, your options will be limited depending on what state you are in.
 PEOs typically use a few health insurance providers and require all customers enrolled in the healthcare program to use one of their partners.

 Skye Schooley is a business expert with a passion for all things human resources and digital marketing.
 She's spent 10 years working with clients on employee recruitment and customer acquisition, ensuring companies and small business owners are equipped with the information they need to find the right talent and market their services.
+At Business News Daily, Schooley primarily covers workplace topics, such as employee monitoring, company morale, harassment, compensation, and time and attendance.
 In recent years, Schooley has largely focused on analyzing HR software products and other human resources solutions to lead businesses to the right tools for managing personnel responsibilities and maintaining strong company cultures.
 Schooley, who holds a degree in business communications, excels at breaking down complex topics into reader-friendly guides and enjoys interviewing business consultants for new insights.
 Her work has appeared in a variety of formats, including long-form videos, YouTube Shorts and newsletter segments.

 Back to top